DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/controllers.md

 \|EX-CS\|, while others connect to a computer running \|JMRI\|, which in turn connects to the Command Station via a USB cable.

-See the `Throttles Page Index </throttles/index>`{.interpreted-text role="doc"} for a complete list of hardware devices that work with the
+See the `Throttles Page Index </throttles/index>[ for a complete list of hardware devices that work with the
 \|EX-CS\|.

 \|HR-DASHED\|